Jennifer Lawrence Hijacks a Plane's Loudspeaker Before the Super Bowl

 The 27-year-old actress showed her love for the team by hijacking a plane's speaker and leading the passengers in an Eagles chant ahead of the 2018 Super Bowl.

-"Everybody this is not the pilot speaking.
+"Everybody, this is not the pilot speaking.
 This is Jennifer Lawrence," The Hunger Games star said into the speaker on Sunday.
 "It's Feb.
 4. It's Super Bowl Sunday.
 We all know what that means.
 Can I please just get a ‘fly Eagles fly?'"

 Clearly, Lawrence wasn't the only Eagles fan on the aircraft.
 Several passengers joined the actress in chanting "fly, eagles fly."
 Although, some passengers looked less than enthused about the cheering—maybe they were New England Patriots fans.